Yuma, Colorado

 Yuma is a home rule municipality that is the most populous municipality in Yuma County, Colorado, United States.
-The population was 3,524 at the 2010 census.
+The population was 3,456 at the 2020 census.

 History

-A post office called Yuma has been in operation since 1885.
-The community was named after a Native American named Yuma who worked for the railroad, died and was buried near the town site.
+A post office in Yuma has been in operation since 1885.
+The community was named after a Native American named Yuma who worked for the railroad, died and is buried near the town site.

+On August 8, 2023, a tornado touched down near the town, damaging farms.

+The Yuma School's mascot is the Outlaws.

 Geography

 According to the United States Census Bureau, the city has a total area of 1 sqmi, of which 1 sqmi is land and 0.41% is water.
 Yuma is 27 miles from the nearest city, Wray.